Modeling holographic dark energy with particle and future horizons: Introduction

 An interesting approach for the dark energy problem is given by the holographic principle, which establishes that in quantum field theory the ultraviolet cut-off is related to the infrared cut-off, and this is imposed by the formation of a black hole \cite{cohen}.
 A complete review for holographic dark energy models can be found in \cite{holo1}.
-If $\rho$ is the density caused by the ultraviolet cut-off, then the total energy in a region of size $L$ must be of the order of the mass of a black hole of the same size, therefore such density must be of the form $\rho \sim L^{-2}$.
-Several works have considered $L^{-1}$ as the Hubble scale since the resulting density is comparable with the present day dark energy value \cite{holo1, hubble1, miao, mot1, mot2, cruz}.
-However, the Hubble scale is not the unique option to consider for the size $L$, see the Refs. \cite{odintsov, odintsovde} where the particle and future horizons are considered as generalized holographic dark energy models for a specific $f(R)$ gravity model and for the unification between the inflationary stage and late time epoch in a scalar field cosmological model.
+If $\rho$ is the density caused by the ultraviolet cut-off, then the total energy in a region of size $L$ must be of the order of the mass of a black hole of the same size, therefore such density must be of the form, $\rho \sim L^{-2}$, in agreement with the entropy-area relationship.
+On the other hand, if quantum corrections are considered in the holographic description, it is possible to obtain a generalization for the energy density and can be written as, $\rho \sim L^{2\delta -4}$, being $\delta$ a non-additivity parameter.
+In this case the entropy and the area of the black hole are related as $S \sim A^{\delta}$.
+Recent results show that this form of the density can be consistent with current observational data and exhibits a quintessence behavior \cite{npb1, npb2}.
+In general, the characteristic length $L^{-1}$ can be taken simply as the Hubble scale since the resulting density is comparable with the present day dark energy value \cite{holo1, hubble1, miao, mot1, mot2, cruz}.
+However, the Hubble scale is not the unique option to consider for the size, $L$, see the Refs. \cite{odintsov, odintsovde} where the particle and future horizons are considered as generalized holographic dark energy models for a specific $f(R)$ gravity model and for the unification between the inflationary stage and late time epoch in a scalar field cosmological model.
 In Ref. \cite{lee}, a holographic dark energy model based on the future horizon is explored in order to find a possible relation between the quantum entanglement and the dark energy.
 Within the holographic scheme a possible explanation for the discrepancy of the cosmological constant value is given in Ref. \cite{value} and such approach only invokes the symmetries of spacetime.
 On the other hand, in Ref. \cite{epjc} with the use of the apparent horizon, a holographic dark energy model is constructed for a curved universe, resulting that such approximation is adequate to describe the late time evolution of the universe.
 Also in Ref. \cite{newlepe} the holographic approach for a closed universe is investigated.
 These kind of holographic scenarios could result relevant to study since recent results show that a closed universe can provide a satisfactory physical explanation for the presence of an enhanced lensing amplitude in the cosmic background power spectra in the 2018 Planck legacy \cite{2019}.\\